Hylance1224/Atten-API/README.md

 2.  **Execute the Program**

     Provide the list of function sentences in the `functions` variable.
-Then, execute the program to obtain obtain feature vectors for app functions.
+Then, execute the program to obtain obtain feature vectors for mashup functions.